 Enter Bird's Name in Search Box:

 The Red Knot is the only native knot found in North America.
-The Great Knot, a bit larger than the Red Knot, is a native bird of Asia.
+The Great Knot is a bit larger than the Red Knot and is a native bird of Asia.

 The knots are sturdy looking birds with mid-length thick bills and strong legs.
 Both species nest in the northern regions of their native continent.